 Wanida’s dance career started like many others.
 She was put into dance classes by her mum at a very young age.
 However unlike other dancers, quickly realised her knack for taking charge which kick-started her teaching career.
 Sparked by a love of hip-hop music, Wanida recalls locking herself in her room and choreographing dances to teach to her (sometimes unwilling) friends at school.
 “In primary school, I would hire out a speaker from the library and put it in the undercover area and call everyone in to teach them a dance to my fave hip hop track,” Wanida laughs.
 This streak of leadership only grew.
 Throughout high school Wanida took on any opportunity to put her choreographic skills to work.
 “Anytime we had a dance assignment, I was always the one to put it together.”
-It goes without saying that Wanida was set on making this her career.
+From then, Wanida knew dancing was what she wanted to do for the rest of her life.

 From seeing a lack of opportunities for dancers like herself, Wanida has turned this around for the better.
 Proudly saying, “this negative situation where I wasn’t feeling satisfied and I wasn’t getting work has pushed me to create my own shows and my own brand, Pink Matter.”
 Wanida now produces, directs and curates her own shows and practices what she preaches by hiring dancers based on their talent before looks.
 Through Pink Matter, Wanida has honed in on her passion for supporting and uplifting fellow females.
 The effects of her work is apparent through the dancers she has hired.“My dancers seem to have had a positive experience which has brought the community closer together.
 I always get positive feedback from the community who come to support the shows plus people reach out to me on social media about how they’re totally onboard”.